 Vijay Hazare Trophy

-The Vijay Hazare Trophy is a premier domestic one‑day cricket tournament in India, featuring 38 teams from state units and cricket associations.
-Since its inception in 2002, the competition has consistently showcased top‑tier talent, becoming a trusted stage for rising stars and seasoned performers.
-Known for its competitive Elite and Plate divisions, the tournament remains a key pillar of India’s domestic cricket calendar and a major reference point for fans tracking form, selection trends and betting insights.
+The Vijay Hazare Trophy is a premier domestic one-day cricket tournament in India, featuring 38 teams from state units and cricket associations.
+Since its inception in 2002, the competition has consistently showcased top-tier talent, becoming a trusted stage for rising stars and seasoned performers.
+Known for its competitive Elite and Plate divisions, the tournament remains a key pillar of India’s domestic cricket calendar and a major reference point for fans tracking form, selection trends and team performances.

 In the newly concluded 2025-2026 edition, Vidarbha created history by lifting their maiden Elite title after defeating Saurashtra by 38 runs in the final at the BCCI COE Ground 1, Bengaluru.
 Across the tournament, Vidarbha impressed with their disciplined approach, blending steady batting performances with smart, situation-aware bowling that kept them ahead in crucial Elite fixtures, ultimately recording five strong wins against just one defeat.
 In the Plate division, Bihar emerged victorious, underlining the growing depth and competitiveness across the tournament.
 With each season adding fresh narratives and standout performers, the Vijay Hazare Trophy continues to be one of India’s most closely followed one-day competitions.